-- Student Guide: This provides information which is common to all students and gives information about matters of importance from the start of a student's relationship with the University of London through to their graduation. - A Programme Handbook that includes information about the learning resources, the procedures for assessment and examinations and advice on study skills. - The Virtual Learning Environment (VLE): This gives access to materials (including lessons, activities and assignments) for each module studied and offers a discussion board, academic tutorials and webinars (for credit-bearing modules only, not 35 and 50 hour individual modules). - A Study Guide containing directed learning notes (dependent upon the module taken this item may be supplied online). - A Reader containing photocopied journal articles and book chapters (dependent upon the module taken this item may be supplied online). - Textbooks for certain modules. - CD-ROMs for certain modules. - Model examination papers and Examiners' reports: These provide generic feedback. - Programme Regulations containing full details of syllabuses, programme structure, assessment regulations, degree classification criteria, etc. - Access to the University of London Online Library: This provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - Access to the Royal Veterinary College Online Library.
+- Student Guide: This provides information which is common to all students and gives information about matters of importance from the start of a student's relationship with the University of London through to their graduation. - A Programme Handbook that includes information about the learning resources, the procedures for assessment and examinations and advice on study skills. - The Virtual Learning Environment (VLE): This gives access to materials (including lessons, activities and assignments) for each module studied and a student discussion board (for credit-bearing modules only, not 35 and 50 hour individual modules). - Submit course material queries to an RVC academic for assistance.
+(There is no direct access to a personal tutor.) - Participate in scheduled webinars with the opportunity for Q&As.A Study Guide containing directed learning notes (dependent upon the module taken this item may be supplied online). - A Reader containing photocopied journal articles and book chapters (dependent upon the module taken this item may be supplied online). - Textbooks for certain modules (dependent upon the module taken, this item may be supplied online). - A Model Examination paper and Examiner's 'report (degree modules only).
+These provide generic feedback. - The Programme Regulations contain full details of the syllabus, programme structure, assessment regulations, degree classification criteria, etc. - Access to the University of London Online Library: This provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - Access to the Royal Veterinary College Online Library.